OleMortensen8/godot/README.md

-# project Horde for godott
+# project Horde for godot
 hi wellcome to my zombie project, wich i have been working on for a long time and if you want you can play the game donate or contribute to the project. i dont have problem with forking the project as long you credit me when using my and contribute back to the project